Cyphrme/CozeJS/README.md

 ----------------------------------------------------------------------
 # Attribution, Trademark notice, and License
-Coze and Coze js is released under The 3-Clause BSD License.
+Coze and CozeJS is released under The 3-Clause BSD License.

 "Cyphr.me" is a trademark of Cypherpunk, LLC.
 The Cyphr.me logo is all rights reserved Cypherpunk, LLC and may not be used without permission.